bobbycomet/Appify/README.md

 Each installed app gets a shell wrapper in `scripts/` that handles nice/ionice process priority, GPU acceleration flags, WebHID flags for gamepad support, and Wayland or X11 display backend flags.
 A `.desktop` file is written to `~/.local/share/applications/` so the app appears in your application launcher with its own icon.

 Browser detection checks for native installs, Flatpak, and Snap in that order.
+The profile size displayed in the UI is measured by walking the profile directory, no external tools required.
+Wrapper regeneration reads `profile.json` for per-app settings, so the regenerated script is identical to what would be produced by a fresh install with those same settings.

 For Firefox specifically, Appify writes a `user.js` to the profile directory that suppresses all first-run UI, telemetry, sync prompts, and new-tab page content, and sets the homepage to your app's URL.
 This file is rewritten on every install so that new preferences added in future Appify versions are applied to existing profiles automatically.
 If you want to add your own Firefox preferences to a profile, put them in a `user-overrides.js` file in the same directory rather than editing `user.js` directly.

 Appify checks for updates against the GitHub Releases API on startup in a background thread and notifies you in the UI if a newer stable release is available.